Traveling to Thailand during Covid-19: What you need to know before you go

 The STV, introduced in October 2020, allows for 90-day stays, and can be renewed twice.
 Having initially been offered to travelers from 'low risk countries', it is now available to travelers from all countries worldwide.
 You must apply for an STV via the Thai consulate or embassy in your own country, along with a Certificate of Entry (COE).
 You must also provide proof of an insurance policy that covers treatment for Covid-19 up to the cost of $100,000 and a negative PCR test taken within 72 hours of departure.

 A PCR test must be taken on arrival, after which all travelers must quarantine for 14 days at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities.
-This can include luxury hotels, some of which are developing quarantine packages.
+This can include luxury hotels, some of which have developed quarantine packages.

+A full list of participating hotels and resorts, along with package rates, can be found here: asq.locanation.com

 What's the Covid situation?